Adidas Falcon Elite 4Review Facts

 Breathability is very important in a shoe, especially a running shoe.
 This is because bad breathability leads to sweaty feet, which can cause odor, or even blisters.
 No runner wants to deal with this, so breathability is a must.
-Ventilation is usually very dependent on the upper, as the upper is the part that conceals the foot.
-The upper of the Adidas Falcon Elite 4 is made of mesh, which is great in terms of breathability.
-This is because mesh has holes intentionally woven into it, which allows air to freely flow in and out of the shoe.
+Ventilation is usually very dependent on the construction of the upper, as the upper is the part that conceals the foot.
+The upper of the Adidas Falcon Elite 4 is made with a mesh design, which is great in terms of breathability.
+Again, this is due to the fact that mesh has holes intentionally woven into it, which allows air to freely flow in and out of the shoe.
 Apart from this, the shoe doesn’t do too much for breathability.
 The mesh upper definitely does enough to make the shoe adequately breathable however.

-Comfort is another factor of running shoes that should always be considered.
-Uncomfortable shoes are definitely not fun to deal with, especially when running long distances.
-The Falcon Elite 4 is a fairly comfortable shoe, mainly thanks to its upper and its midsole.
-The upper of the Falcon Elite 4 does a good job of providing comfort thanks to its mesh design and synthetic overlays.
+Another factor of running shoes that should always be considered is comfort.
+Uncomfortable shoes are definitely not fun to run in, especially when running long distances.
+The Falcon Elite 4 is pretty solid in the comfort department, mainly thanks to its upper and its midsole.
+The upper of the Falcon Elite 4 does a nice job of providing comfort thanks to its mesh design and synthetic overlays.
 The mesh provides good flexibility and breathability, which are two key components in the comfort of a shoe.
 The synthetic overlays then add some extra security and snugness to the upper.
 In tandem, they make the upper allow for good movement, while still being secure, which is a very comfortable feeling.
 The midsole contributes to comfort with its EVA foam and AdiPrene technology.
 These both offer good cushioning, and help reduce overall impacts on the foot.
 This makes for a much smoother ride overall.
 The comfort of the Adidas Falcon Elite 4 is pretty good altogether.

 When it comes to style, Adidas is very popular.
 This is not just limited to running shoes either, as they are very popular among non-runners as well.
 The Adidas Falcon Elite 4 has a very simplistic and clean design.
 Offered in mostly darker colors, the Falcon Elite 4 is a very minimalist looking shoe.
-As a result, this shoe would probably fare pretty well as an everyday shoe, since its design is pretty casual and clean.
+As a result, this shoe would probably fare pretty well as a shoe for everyday use, since its design is pretty casual and clean.
 This is one area Adidas tends to excel in, as other brands like Asics

 generally don’t make shoes that are as easy to use everyday.

 Durability is important in a running shoe for pretty obvious reasons.
 Replacing a shoe after a short time is not a good feeling.
-The main proponents of durability in the Falcon Elite 4 are its midsole, upper, and outsole.
+The main proponents of durability in the Falcon Elite 4 are its midsole, outsole, and upper.
 The midsole is pretty durable thanks to its use of EVA foam.
-EVA foam is a pretty durable material, that retains its shape very well, even after repeated use and impacts.
+EVA foam is a pretty durable material, that retains its shape very well, regardless of repeated use or impacts.
 This makes the midsole fairly long lasting.
 The upper is durable thanks to the synthetic overlays that cover the mesh.
 These overlays not only secure the foot, but also make the mesh more durable and resistant to tears.
 Finally, the outsole is a big part in the overall durability thanks to its carbon rubber.
 Carbon rubber is quite durable, and is heavily resistant to impacts, even on harder surfaces like road and concrete.
 The durability of the Falcon Elite 4 is pretty solid overall.

-When it comes to protection, the Falcon Elite 4 is decent.
-The main factors that affect this are the upper and the midsole.
+In terms of protection, the Falcon Elite 4 is decent.
+The main factors that affect this are the midsole and the upper.
 The upper protects the foot from debris that can get in by simply covering the foot.
 The upper also offers protection by stabilizing the foot well.
 This makes each stride less dangerous, and can help prevent twists and sprains.
-The midsole contributes once again with its EVA foam and AdiPrene material.
+The midsole adds protection once again through its foam and AdiPrene material.
 These two materials protect the foot by reducing the impact of shocks, which makes for a more safe and comfortable stride.

-Responsiveness can be thought of as how well a shoe returns energy with every step.
+Responsiveness can be thought of as how well a shoe gives back energy from every step.
 More simply put, it basically describes how natural a stride feels with the shoe on.
 The midsole usually plays the biggest role in determining responsiveness.
 This is due to the fact that the midsole is positioned in such a way that it influences the energy of each step heavily.
-The EVA foam does a pretty job of returning energy thanks to its inherently springy nature.
+The EVA foam is pretty solid at returning energy thanks to its inherently springy nature.
 Each step is pretty natural and the shoe does not require too much energy to step and push off.
-Overall, the midsole is the main determining factor for the responsiveness of the Falcon Elite 4, and it does a pretty good, if not amazing, job.
+Overall, the midsole is the main determining factor for the responsiveness within the Falcon Elite 4, and it does a pretty good, if not amazing, job.

 The main sources of support

-in the Adidas Falcon Elite 4 are the upper and the midsole.
-The upper contributes once again with its synthetic overlays.
-The mesh of the upper is the piece that allows for good movement, while the overlays are what secure and support the foot in tandem with it.
+in the Adidas Falcon Elite 4 are the midsole and upper.
+The upper plays a role again through the synthetic overlays it has.
+The mesh of the upper is the piece that allows for good movement, while the overlays are what secure and support the foot with it.
 The combined effect of these components is to offer a great deal of support from above.
 The midsole adds support once again through its cushioning and shock absorption from its EVA and AdiPrene foam.
 These support the foot while running by reducing impacts, which makes the stride more smooth and stable.
 Overall, the Falcon Elite 4 is a pretty well supported shoe.

 In terms of terrain, the Adidas Falcon Elite 4 should fare well on most commonly ran terrains.
 The shoe will probably fare best on city

 like terrains, namely concrete and asphalt, though other terrains like dirt or grass should not be much of an issue for the Falcon Elite 4.
 More extreme terrains should probably be avoided however.
-The shoes can be used in the rain, though caution should definitely be exercised as they are not waterproof.
+The shoes can be used in the rain, though care should definitely be taken as they are not waterproof.